ilhamisbored/dwm/README.md

 3. `rm config.h`
 4. `sudo make clean install`

-# Installation
-`cd` into the dwm-dotfiles directory after git cloning the repository.
-Run `sudo make clean install`, under the assumption that you installed the required dependencies.

-# Recompiling
-Same steps as above.

 # Starting it from a Display Manager (GDM, SDDM, etc;)
 Create a .desktop file in /usr/share/xsessions/